-- This train does not have WiFi, with cellphone dead spots along the route.
+This train does not have WiFi, and cell phone dead spots are along the route.

 Boarding Amtrak’s Capitol Limited

-Amtrak tries to group passengers going to similar locations in the same car; this makes it easier for conductors and staff to help get passengers off the train.
+Amtrak often groups passengers going to similar locations in the same car; this makes it easier for conductors and staff to help get passengers off the train.
 In theory, this also means fewer disruptions for those traveling further.